asomohammed/Fastq-combiner/README.md

 - `combination_summary.csv` - Processing summary
 - `combination_report.html` - Interactive HTML report

+#### Paired-End Deduplication Output
+- When using `--deduplicate --paired-end-dedup`, only unique (R1, R2) sequence pairs are retained.
+If all input reads are identical, only one read pair will be present in the output.

 ### HTML Report Features
 - **Interactive search/filter** for large datasets
 - **Success/failure charts** with Chart.js